yukizhang17/UI_final_project/README.md

 ## TODO

-1. **Responsiveness**: Most of the website is responsive now.
-We will work on the stuff that doesn''t work.
+1. **Section Home Page:**  Section 3 Home Page text overflow needs to be fixed.
+Need to also work on improving icon quality.
-2. **Animations:** We will also add animations to the graphic design part of the website in the next iteration to make everything seem seamless.
+2. **Responsiveness**: Most of the website is responsive now.
+We will work on the stuff that doesn't work.
-3. **Drag and Drop:** Still not working on mobile sizes.
+3. **Animations:** We will also add animations to the graphic design part of the website in the next iteration to make everything seem seamless.
-4. Add a Favicon.
+4. **Drag and Drop:** Still not working on mobile sizes.

 ## CSS Structure